oscal-compass/compliance-trestle/docs/cli.md

 ...
 ```

-- `-t or --type` - a type of the OSCAL object (can be either catalog, profile, component-definition or ssp)
+- `-t or --type` - a type of the OSCAL object (can be either catalog, profile, component-definition, system-security-plan, etc)
 - `-n or --name` - a name of the OSCAL object

 Running `trestle version -n nist -t catalog` will return: